April 15, 2013, was the day I realized that we never really grow up.

 She responded something along the lines of, “I know – bombs going off in Boston.”

 I remember going completely cold inside.
 You never think something like that is going to happen in a place like Boston.
 It doesn’t seem possible.
 But my shock and confusion were somewhat irrelevant; for the time being, there was nothing I could do but keep driving.
-I was 19 years old, in the 1996 Mercury Sable my grandmother had given me, with three girls under the age of 10 in my backseat, and suddenly, I was wondering if the world was ending.
+I was 19 years old, in the 1996 Mercury Sable my grandmother had given me, charged with caring for three girls under the age of 10, and I was wondering if the world was ending.

-We made it to gymnastics and the two older girls went into their classes while I sat with the littlest girl – a tiny blonde angel people on the street often thought was my own – in the room reserved for parents and babysitters.
-The news had reached the room right around when we arrived.
-The gymnastics staff were aware of the situation developing downtown as well, but the unspoken general consensus was that until we knew more, we had to proceed business as usual.
-We “adults” spoke in hushed tones and checked our phones for news while small children and babies moved amongst us.
-I sat with the littlest sister on my lap watching Disney movies on my iPad.
-I felt so old and so young at the same time.
+We made it to gymnastics and I sat with the littlest girl in the room reserved for parents and babysitters, watching the two older girls in their classes.
+The news had reached the studio right around when we arrived, but while the staff was aware of the situation developing downtown, the unspoken consensus was that until we knew more, we had to proceed, business as usual.
+The “adults” spoke in hushed tones and checked our phones for news while small children and babies moved amongst us, but I didn’t feel like one of the adults.
+I was just the babysitter, still technically a teenager.
+I sat with the littlest sister on my lap watching Disney movies on my iPad and felt so old and so young at the same time.

-The girls’ father came to pick them up since half of the city was shut down.
+Instead of driving them back into the city as usual, the girls’ father came to pick them up; half of the city was shut down, and I wasn’t sure I’d be able to even reach their apartment.
 I went home to my parents and sister.
-The evening and following few days are a blur of information, sadness, anxiety, and finally, relief when the bombers were caught.
+That evening and the following days are a blur of information, sadness, anxiety, and finally, relief when the bombers were caught.

 I don’t think anyone feels like a grownup on a day like that.
 The magnitude overwhelmed all of us.
 All I wanted in the world was to crawl into my parents’ bed and feel safe, but I’m sure my mom and dad wanted to do the exact same thing.
 We all want someone to tell us that everything is going to be okay.